 TRIP TOTAL = $297.16

-Opinion: My overall opinion is that while Houston may not be what I would consider a “must-see” location, there are things to do.
+Opinion: My overall opinion is that while Houston may not be what I would consider a "must-see" location, there are things to do.
 If I had it all to do over, I would have picked a different city.
-Or perhaps at the very least I would have made more meals in the hostel, as the food overall wasn’t anything to get too excited about.
-I wound up spending too much trying to reverse the mediocre time I was having.
+Or perhaps at the very least I would have made more meals in the hostel, as the food overall wasn't anything to get too excited about.
+I wound up spending too much money trying to reverse the mediocre time I was having.
+Seeing Houston on a budget is definitely possible, but make sure you set a plan in advance!

 - If within your means, renting a car would be a great idea and allow for much more flexibility.